saper-2/rpi-spi-lcd35-kedei/tests/README.md

 Both programs are *slow* (very slow :sad: ) , because code access SPI through spi_bcm2835 kernel module - this is bottleneck.

+I have put 4 version, first one is the "first one" :) for next I did some changes, see header of c++ file for more info.

 # using libbcm2835
-*notro* advised to use bcm2835 lib, so I did, and now I get some rather good results.
+<b>notro</b> advised to use bcm2835 lib, so I did, and now I get some rather good results.
-I have created new program with bcm2835 lib from http://www.airspayce.com/mikem/bcm2835/index.html This lib speed SPI about 10 times :smile:
+I have created new program with bcm2835 lib from http://www.airspayce.com/mikem/bcm2835/index.html This lib speed-up SPI about 10 times :smile:

 Compile:
 ``` gcc -std=c11 -o lcd-test-bcmc -D_POSIX_C_SOURCE=200112L -Lbcm2835 -Ibcm2835 -lbcm2835 bcm2835/bcm2835.c lcd_test_bcm.c```